 In this paper, we have studied the problem of optimizing compression algorithms by using SIMD instruction sets.
 We generalize the ideas of previous studies for the incorporation of SIMD-based vectorization, and propose a general compression approach.
 Based on this appraoch, we develop several novel compression algorithms, including Group-Simple, Group-Scheme, Group-AFOR and Group-PFD, together with their corresponding vectorized implementations.
 We constructed extensive experiments on four large datasets and found that our algorithms performed consistently well on all the datasets.
 For example, the proposed SIMD-Group-Simple has competitive query evaluation speed.
 The proposed Group-Scheme has the flexibility to tune on different compression metrics with two adjustable factors: the variants with larger compression granularity have more competitive encoding/decoding speed, and the variants with smaller compression granularity have more competitive compression ratio.
 We summarize the major highlights of our work in Table X.

-Table IX.
-Summary of the highlights of our proposed algorithms.
+Table X. Summary of the highlights of our proposed algorithms.